-Galtea allows you to provide your own pre-calculated scores for evaluation tasks.
+Galtea allows you to define and use your own custom metrics for evaluation tasks.
 This is particularly useful for:

 • Deterministic Metrics: When you have custom, rule-based logic to score outputs (e.g., checking for specific keywords, validating JSON structure).